 Asphalt mixture has been called surprisingly by many different names.
 Hot Mix Asphalt (HMA), bituminous paving mix(ture), bituminous concrete, bituminous mix(ture), asphalt paving mix(ture), asphaltic concrete or plain "asphalt" are just a few of the synonyms used for this material.
 The term "asphalt mixture" is used to help standardize the wording and minimize confusion.
-When the Standard Specifications are referenced in the manual, QC/QA HMA will be used for mixtures in accordance with Section 401, HMA will be used for mixtures in accordance with Section 402, and SMA (Stone Matrix Asphalt) will be used for mixtures in accordance with Section 410.
+When the Standard Specifications are referenced in the manual, QC/QA HMA will be used for mixtures in accordance with Section 401, HMA will be used for mixtures in accordance with Section 401, Will be used for mixtures in accordance with Section 401, Will be used for mixtures in accordance with Section 402, and SMA (Stone Matrix Asphalt) will be used for mixtures in accordance with Section 410.